Best Home Security System for 2018By - 01/01/2018

 Finally, Frontpoint holds an A+ rating with the BBB and has held that rating for several years.

-While there are some complaints on large complaint sites, the amount of complaints compared to other large, nationwide security companies are minuscule.
+While there are some complaints on large complaint sites, the number of complaints compared to other large, nationwide security companies are minuscule.
 By far, the most significant number of complaints are specific to the motion detector.
 Motion detectors are tricky, especially if you have pets.
 If you have pets or are concerned about this, it may be better to use a glass break sensor to cover large areas or other sensors besides a motion detector.
 This is a good tip for any security system, as you do want to reduce your chances of costly false alarms, which can bring a penalty in some cities.

 What Makes A Good Wireless Security System?